codejones-hub/plutus/doc/tutorials/contract-testing.rst

 Performing actions
 ^^^^^^^^^^^^^^^^^^

-So far we are generating Actions, but we have not yet linked them to the contract they are supposed to test--so 'running' the tests, as we did above, did not invoke the contract at all.
+So far we are generating actions, but we have not yet linked them to the contract they are supposed to test--so 'running' the tests, as we did above, did not invoke the contract at all.
 To do so, we must import the emulator